dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * xml schema - set layout & data type of message (which fields would be used)
 * compiler take the schema and generate optimized java file with java code, you use `SBEtool` to generate encoder/decoder java classes, that would convert binary back and forth
 * message - generated on runtime based on java file
-* no garbage - sbe use direct buffer, so no GC happening during message creation
+* no garbage - SBE use direct buffer, so no GC happening during message creation
 * use array as underlying storage, so cpu cache prefetching can expedite the process SBE better than java serialization:
 * no extra work to serialize parent classes, pay attention to transient, class initializers and so on - we just have simple set of fields as message, and all fields need to be serialized